odipar/spread/README.md

 Weird?

-Could be, but you have to take my word: SPREAD's default evaluation scheme yields extreme benefits for **much** bigger stuff.
+Could be, but you have to take my word for it: SPREAD's default evaluation scheme yields extreme benefits for **much** bigger stuff.
 Do you dare to have a look in the repository?

 TO BE CONTINUED.